Mayonaka88/Mayonaka88/README.md

 ## 2023

-- [Questions and Answers Generator](https://github.com/Mayonaka88/questions-and-answers-generator), Using Python and deep learning algorithoms to generate questions and answers from text
+- [Questions and Answers Generator](https://github.com/Mayonaka88/questions-and-answers-generator), Using Python and deep learning algorithms to generate questions and answers from text

 ## 2022

-- [Product Satisfaction Predictor](https://github.com/Mayonaka88/product-satisfaction-predictor), Using Python and deep learning algorithoms to predict the satisfaction level from a product review
+- [Product Satisfaction Predictor](https://github.com/Mayonaka88/product-satisfaction-predictor), Using Python and deep learning algorithms to predict the satisfaction level from a product review
 - [Speed Demon](https://mayonaka88.itch.io/speed-demon), Using Unity and C# to create an endless runner type game
 - [Mock NFT Marketplace](https://github.com/Mayonaka88/mock-NFT-marketplace), Using C#, ASP.NET, SQL, and HTML/CSS
 - [Food Delivery Web App](https://github.com/Mayonaka88/food-delivery-web-app), Using C#, ASP.NET, SQL, and HTML/CSS